 EU member state citizens and U.S citizens do not require a visa to holiday in Spain.
 Southern Spain’s transport (bus and train) system is efficient.

 The price of accommodation in Spain varies from city to town.
 Hotels in Granda start at $52 and go up to $200+.
-Hostels in Spain are cheaper; a dorm bed in Granada starts just over £10.
+Hostels in Spain are cheaper; a dorm bed in Granada starts at just over £10.
 The average Airbnb price is low (ish) at £59 (£43 in Granada but go as low as £20) so worthwhile if you are travelling as a pair or more.

 We stayed in an Airbnb in Malaga with friends and also in Marbella with family, both had swimming pools, essential for the summer heat!
 You can even stay in one of the Sacromonte cave houses in Granada with Airbnb!
 New to Airbnb?
 We love it!
-Feel free to use our referral sign-up, you’ll get discount and we’ll get credit.
+Feel free to use our referral sign-up, you’ll get a discount and we’ll get credit.
 Gracias!